-Labor cost is always rising and on October 1st 2018, the provinces of Alberta, Saskatchewan, and Manitoba will introduce a new minimum wage for all employees.
-Minimum wage hikes are great for employees but they can be costly for business owners.
-The key here, is to prepare for change.
-So we’ve put together 3 tips to manage minimum wage increases:
+Minimum wage is alway rising and they can be costly for business owners.
+The key here is to prepare for change.
+Here are 3 tips to manage minimum wage increases.

 Battling extra costs with more costs?
 Doesn’t make sense right?
 Wrong!
 We may be biased, but our biggest tip in managing wage increases, is investing in technology like employee scheduling and time tracking software; and then integrating these labor scheduling tools with payroll.
 The benefit here?
 You’ll eliminate 3 key things: